gsbdarc/reproducibility_HHT/better_example/README.md

 Once the environment is built, you can exit and close the interactive GPU session.

+# How to run Llama 3 chat completion script on Yen GPU node.

 We are ready to run the code.
 Submit the slurm script with:

 ```bash